SM7I/RetroCom/ZX81/README.md

 **Please note**: SSIDs are CaSe-sensitive.
 You can toggle CAPS mode on ZX81 by pressing GRAPHICS and then 9.

 The other file in the repo, player2.p, is a MIDI file player which works very fine with the MIDI jack on the Super Serial Card connected to f.ex.
 Roland SC-55 which is a Sound Canvas MIDI sound module.
+This way your ZX81 will act as a MIDI sequencer.

 Syntax: RUN midifile   ***Where midifile is your file to play.
 Don´t type in the .ZXM extension.
 Player will do this itself***